Photos of El Greco & Francisco Goya paintings in the Prado Museum + other Artists

 Domenikos Theotokopoulos became well known world-wide as El Greco - The Greek.
 His magnificent works of art along with other masters such as Velazquez, Goya and many others can be found inside of the Prado Museum in Madrid, Spain.

-Velazquez's works of art (the one's I photographed that day) have already been featured in another post.
+The ones I photographed that day of Velazquez's works of art have already been featured in another post.

 This article will address the other photos taken inside the Prado Museum the day my husband and I took a tour many years ago.